joejcollins/rhapsody-angel/queens/2021-whitney.md

 ## 2021 Marked Queen

+2022-06-10 Saw eggs and brood, but didn't see the queen.
+A lot of bees but no signs of swarming they will need more space.
+Options:

+  * Add a super.
+  * Make double brood
+  * Bleed off some of the bees.

-2022-06-04 Saw the eggs, brood and the queen,  No signs of swarming.
+2022-06-04 Saw eggs, brood and the queen,  No signs of swarming.
 Put on a feeder.

 2022-05-28 Sealed queen cells on the bottom of frames which broke when I took out the frames.
 Some back filling.
 Split it amd made up [Yvette]({{ site.baseurl }}/queens/2022-yvette.html) on the original site.